SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Grid Low Voltage Connection
 The low voltage connection connects a building to low voltage line.

-* Initial Installation Cost
-    * Multiply the installation cost per connection by the estimated number of connections.
+* Initial Raw Cost is proportional to the estimated number of connections.
+* Initial Installation Cost is proportional to the Raw Cost.
-* Recurring Maintenance Cost
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-    * Multiply the maintenance cost per connection by the estimated number of connections.
-* Recurring Replacement Cost
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.
-    * Divide the installation cost by the lifetime of the connection to estimate the replacement cost per year.

 #### Grid Low Voltage Connection Raw Cost
 {grid_lv_connection_raw_cost}